4,576 words: approx. 30 minutes

 Monday, 9:00 a.m.

-Judge Ann Struthers cranked open the blinds to the large window behind her desk.
+Judge Ann Struthers cranked open the dark-brown wooden blinds to the large window behind her expansive desk.
 Sunlight streamed in.
-She sat down, regarded the group convened before her, then sipped from a cup out of which a tendril of steam snaked.
-She leveled her eyes at Chief Jamieson.
+She sat down in her high-back, black-leather swivel chair with button-tufting and nail-head arm trimming.
+She regarded the group convened before her.
+After sipping from a tall red mug of steaming coffee, she smiled at Chief Jamieson.

-Jamieson flipped his hands in his lap.
+Jamieson ignored the sarcasm and wagged his hands once in his lap.
 “Thereabouts.
 Thanks for agreeing on the phone to accelerate things on such short notice.”

 “Might not have happened if you and I didn’t do more than fist-bump.”
 A grin split across her face.

-He looked down at his hands, a redness coming to his face.
+He looked down, his face reddening.
 “Guess everybody in town’s figured that one out by now.”

 She directed herself to Bob and Beverly Prescott.
 “Up here far away from civilization, we do things a little differently.
 Something else you probably figured out.”